 Reshoot

 Sure, it’s an easy out, but when possible, there’s no better solution than getting the exact footage the edit needs.
-In this case, the editor won’t be able to recreate the magic of the patient arriving home, but there is the possibility of capturing an endearing moment between the father and daughter.
+In this case, the editor won’t be able to recreate the magic of the patient arriving home, but there’s the possibility of capturing an endearing moment between the father and daughter.
+While you can fix many things in post-production, it’s always best to reshoot the scene before you hit the editing room.
+This will cut down on production time and ultimately result in a higher-quality outcome.

 Stock footage